Look at your rectangle!!

 Turn off the TV and other distractions — they’ll come through surprisingly loud and clear!

 An accessory mic will give better sound than your laptop mic.

 Your Name Tag

+Join with your name, not your device’s name.
 It’s great for putting names and faces together.
 When you join a meeting you sometimes get a box that asks for your name or shows it already filled in.
 This is your Name Tag that appears with your rectangle.
-If you don’t see your name here or with your image, once in the meeting click on the Participants icon to open the list.
-Then hover over the three dots to the right of your name, select Rename and type in your name.
-Otherwise your name might appear as “My iPhone” or “My Samsung” or ???
+If you don’t see your name here or with your image, do one of the following (otherwise your name might appear as “My iPhone” or “My Samsung” or ???):

 These are good for getting started.
 Check out YouTube Zoom videos if you want more.